Jadier Herrera

 Jadier Herrera is a Cuban professional boxer.

 Professional career

 Herrera defeated Mark John Yap of the Philippines on February 26, 2022 for the WBA Asia Super Featherweight title.
-On June 18, 2022 Herrera won the WBC International Super Featherweight Title.
+On June 18, 2022 Herrera won the WBC International Super Featherweight title with a sixth round technical stoppage of Pablo Robles.
 On November 13, 2022 Herrera defeated Franklin Manzanilla for his first defense of the WBC International Super Featherweight Title.